wp-plugins/easy-code-placement/readme.txt

 == Changelog ==

+= 2.6 =
+* 01.08.2015
+* FIX: Shortcode dont work on post and pages

 = 2.5.1 =
 * 24.04.2015
 * Compatibility check for WordPress Version 4.2

 = 2.5 =
 * 13.02.2015
-* FIX: When edeting something the name of the shortcode disapears in the list and doesn´t work anymore
+* FIX: When edeting something the name of the shortcode disapears in the list and doesnt work anymore
-* FIX: While Updating the version in data Table doesn´t set to new version number
+* FIX: While Updating the version in data Table doesnt set to new version number
 * Better Error handling - return instead of exit
 * Added Banner for WordPress Plugin Page
 * Added Icons for WordPress Plugin Installer